AliElgemaey/Secure-Chat-Application-SCA-/README.md

 # Secure Chat Application (SCA)
 ## Introduction
 The Secure Chat Application (SCA) provides a strong foundation for safe interactions among users.
 It emphasizes privacy and reliability, encrypting and securely sending user messages.
 The platform includes user authentication, comprehensive encryption from start to finish, and an intuitive interface, all designed to enhance the secure and efficient communication experience.
+By employing RSA encryption algorithms, user credentials are securely stored and transmitted, safeguarding sensitive information from unauthorized access.
+Additionally, end-to-end encryption ensures that messages can only be decrypted by the intended recipient, maintaining the confidentiality of user communications.
+Our Secure Chat Application offers a comprehensive solution for secure communication, providing users with the confidence that their messages are protected from interception and tampering.
 ## Instructions for using the application

 ![image](https://github.com/AliElgemaey/Secure-Chat-Application-SCA-/assets/114480187/299dca15-80ac-4190-9a23-2363d4c537cb)

 Firstly, the user will be asked to enter one of 3 choices In addition two accounts must be created to communicate with each other.
 ## Login: